 Marvin was right, Wonderful Land does conjure up images of the epic, grandiose vastness of America.
-However, the Shadows were not only tipping the hat to America, they were also soundtracking the optimism of 1960s Britain.
-Although no group captured this feeling better than the Beatles, the Shadows were an important step in this direction.
+However, The Shadows weren’t only tipping the hat to America, they were also soundtracking the optimism of 60s Britain.
+Although no group captured this feeling better than The Beatles, The Shadows were an important step in this direction.
 Despite referencing the US, the group never achieved any lasting success stateside.

 Written by: Jerry Lordan

 Weeks at number 1: 8 (22 March-16 May)

 Depeche Mode singer Dave Gahan – 9 May

 The Cult singer Ian Astbury – 14 May

 Welsh politician Clement Davies – 23 March